 Heavens!
 You have done it!
 You have retrieved the Lordvessel!
 After a thousand years!
-It is you, it is really you! (cue excited, phlegmy-sounding roaring/cheering)(long, awkward pause]
+It is you, it is really you! [bizarre, phlegmy sounding cheer] [long, awkward pause]

-Patches will sometimes utter this gem when the player browses his wares:
+- Patches will sometimes utter this gem when the player browses his wares:

-All of the excuses Patches gives for attempting to murder the player are played for laughs as well.
+- All of the excuses Patches gives for attempting to murder the player are played for laughs as well.
 From claiming that he accidentally fell on a lever to trying to convince the player that he's their friend, he finds any way he can to plead for his life.
 The funniest is after he tricks them in the Tomb of Giants.
-He straight out tells them that he's a murderer and a deciever when he thinks they won't survive, but when they return he denies it and shrugs it off as an impulse he can't control.
+He straight out tells them that he's a murderer and a deceiver when he thinks they won't survive, but when they return he denies it and shrugs it off as an impulse he can't control.

-The Channeler enemy's dance when they buff up nearby enemies.
+- The Channeler enemy's dance when they buff up nearby enemies.
 Getting their staff allows you to also do the dance, leading to several instances of people invading other player's worlds and merely standing there, repeatedly doing the dance.

-Siegmeyer of Catarina repeatedly showing up in the most improbable places, often asleep, and, as he puts it after you wake him up, in "quite a pickle."
+- Siegmeyer of Catarina repeatedly showing up in the most improbable places, often asleep, and, as he puts it after you wake him up, in "quite a pickle."

-He falls asleep in Blighttown!
+- He falls asleep in Blighttown!
 Land of disease, toxic water, and giant mosquitos!
 And he did it standing up!

-The description of the Plank Shield.
+- The description of the Plank Shield.

 Provides minimal protection, but at a cost of moderate humiliation.

-The Chameleon Sorcery enables the player to transform themselves into an inanimate object, such as a large urn or a shrub for example, to blend in with their surroundings.
+- The Chameleon Sorcery enables the player to transform themselves into an inanimate object, such as a large urn or a shrub for example, to blend in with their surroundings.
 While this spell is active, it can be highly amusing to wander up to an NPC, initiate a conversation with them, and watch as said NPC appears to be happily chatting away to an urn.
 The sheer act of moving around while transformed is also hilarious to behold.

-The description of the Rubbish.
+- The description of the Rubbish.